juliend88/applications/application-mycloudmanager-v3/README-EN.md

 ![oneclick](img/oneclick.png)

-As you may have noticed the 1-Click wizard asked to reenter your password Openstack (this will be fixed in a future version of MyCloudManager)
+As you may have noticed the 1-Click wizard asked to reenter your password Openstack.
+This information will allow the stack to save the configuration of the cluster in a Swift container on your tenant.
-You will find [here](https://console.cloudwatt.com/project/access_and_security/api_access/view_credentials/) your **tenant ID**, it's  same as **Projet ID**.
-It will be necessary to complete the wizard.

-By default, the wizard deploys two instances of type "small-1" who will be the `masters` instances, these are necessary for the proper functioning of Kubernetes HA.
-Regarding `nodes` they support all your *"pods "(applications)* on the stack.
-They should be size according to the use you want to make of MyCloudManager by default we proposed to deploy flavor type "n2.cw.standart-1".
+By default, the wizard deploys three instances of type "n2.cw.standard-2" who will be the `node` cluster instances based on CoreOS.
+They will support all your *"pods "(applications)* on this stack and all the applications proposed by MyCloudManager.

-You'll see later that 3 "tiny" instances  will be created, they help Kubernetes to know all of the nodes and the application deployed on the cluster.

-Also a variety of other instance types exists to suit your various needs, allowing you to pay only for the services you need.
+This `node` instances should be size according to the use you want to make of MyCloudManager because a variety of other instance types exists to suit your various needs, allowing you to pay only for the services you need.
 Instances are charged by the minute and capped at their monthly price (you can find more details on the [Pricing page](https://www.cloudwatt.com/en/pricing.html) on the Cloudwatt website).

-To persist the application data, we will create standard volume in your tenant and automatically attach to your stack to deploy each application through Kubernetes to contain all the data of your different applications.

-By default, MyCloudManager will be deployed on two *master* instances, 3 *worker* instances and 3 *etcd* instances.

-Press **DEPLOY**.
+Two storage nodes will be deployed by the stack.
+They will host the storage services by Ceph.
+Ceph is a software allowing the management of volumes, here `Cinder`, to persist the   application data in case of cluster crash.

+Now that you know all the stack ressources, you can press **DEPLOY**.

 The **1-click** handles the launch of the necessary calls on Cloudwatt API :